 Prom was fantastic and the prom parade went off without a ‘hitch’ and is featured in this little video:

-When we first moved to Halifax, I lost a second-trimester pregnancy, Leo’s little brother, and it was heartbreaking: The Loss of Dane (age 35) 💔 …
+When we first moved to Halifax, we lost a second-trimester pregnancy, Leo’s little brother, and it was heartbreaking.

 …I am really hoping that the ‘loss’ of Leo to the great wide world (although surely tough on me) will be wonderful.
 That we shall see him spread his wings and soar through life, having adventures, doing good and following his dreams….TO INFINITY AND BEYOND!